eht16/python-logstash-async/docs/about.rst

 processing to a separate worker thread which will try to send the events to the configured Logstash server asynchronously.
-If sending the events fails, the events are stored in a local cache for a later sending attempt.
+If sending the events fails, the events are stored in a local cache for a later attempt sending the events.

 Whenever the application stops, to be more exact whenever Python' logging subsystem is shutdown, the worker thread